chasharpur/uk-compare/README.md

 instances, can be aligned because they are locally unique.

 ## Myers' algorithm
-I have added Myers algorithm as an alternative to Ukkonen's.
+I have added Myers' algorithm as an alternative to Ukkonen's.
 It is widely considered as the most efficient diff algorithm, although it does not compute transpositions.
 The user can compare the speed of the two.
-For short poems there is not much visible difference but for longer works with more variation such as h080, The Creek of the Four Graves, it several seconds to finish, whereas Ukkonen's algorithm is still sub-second.
+For short poems there is not much visible difference but for longer works with more variation such as h080, The Creek of the Four Graves, it several seconds to finish, whereas Ukkonen's algorithm is about 100 times faster.

 ## The future
 I hope to extend this to N versions.
 If we have N versions then the